GuillaumeFalourd/ritchie-action-shell/README.md

 **Where:**

 - `rit-repo-url` is the Github formula repository url where the formula is located.
-- `rit-formula-command` is the formula command (with input flags if needed)
+- `rit-formula-command` is the formula command (with input flags if needed) implemented in Shell.